Verifiable governance · not declared

 • "The AI Act only concerns those who develop AI."

-• "You certify us for ISO 42001 yourselves."
+• "You certify us to ISO 42001 yourselves."

-• "One document and we're fine."
+• "A single document and we're compliant."

 The reality